barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 }
 ```

-Finally, we can revisit our implementation of `IndexedParallelIterator` for our
+Finally, we can revisit our implementation of `IndexedParallelIterator` for
-iterator and fill in the missing piece.
+`ParDataIter` and fill in the missing piece.

 ```rust
 impl<'iter> IndexedParallelIterator for ParDataIter<'iter> {